 Expired permits

 Permits that lapsed without final inspection.
 Many municipalities don't auto-close expired permits — they sit on the record indefinitely.
-Florida HB 803 (effective July 1, 2026) introduces uniform expiration rules for some county permits — see our HB 803 guide for details — but the legacy backlog of expired-but-not-closed permits is significant.
+Florida HB 803, effective July 1, 2026, will introduce uniform expiration rules for some county permits — see our HB 803 guide for details — but the legacy backlog of expired-but-not-closed permits will remain significant even after the new rules take effect.

 Permit gaps